Scottsdale Arts COVID-19 Response

 10. I’m not going to a performance, but I want to shop in The Store @ the Center.
 What protocols are in place there?

 The Store’s capacity will be moderated to help ensure physical distancing.
 Customers will be expected to wear face masks for the safety of our staff and other shoppers.

-11. I’m not going to a performance, but I want to visit Center Space Gallery and ArtReach Space inside Scottsdale Center for the Performing Arts.
+11. I’m not going to a performance, but I want to visit the Center Space and ArtReach Space galleries inside Scottsdale Center for the Performing Arts.
 What protocols are in place there?

-Masks are highly encouraged, and physical distancing expected.
+Masks are highly encouraged, and physical distancing is expected.